'Guiton' Red Elder

 Height and Spread: 3m x 2m (5 years)

 Fruits: A round single seeded bright red cherry, 0.5 cm in diameter.
 Large clusters of small, bright red, fleshy berries appear in summer bearing 25 seeds per fruit.
+About 450 seeds per gram.

 SEED TREATMENT / SOWING